dpastoetter/LibreInk/README.md

-# OpenInk
+# OpenInk-Core

-A minimal, plugin-based “webOS-style” launcher for low-spec and e-ink devices.
+A minimal, “Web-based OS” launcher for low-spec and e-ink devices.
 It provides a home screen, status bar, and a set of built-in apps that run inside a shared shell—tuned for Kindle, grayscale displays, and slow hardware.

 ## Features